Netcracker/KubeMarine/documentation/Maintenance.md

 * plugins
 * overview

-**Note**: The backup procedure runs defore the upgrade as a part of   upgrade tasks.
-It stores the archive on control plane nodes.
+**Note**: The backup procedure runs defore the upgrade as a part of the upgrade tasks.
+It stores the backup archive on control plane nodes in `/etc/kubemarine/backup.tar.gz` file.
 Pay attention, in case of seqential upgrade, the backup procedure runs only once to reduce time consumption.

 ## Backup Procedure